 On the high ceilings of barn rafters, you don’t want to be changing bulbs every few months, so be sure to use LED bulbs, which now come in chandelier bulb styles (and, lower your lighting bill by like 70% while they’re at it!)

-Chandeliers do take extra time to clean and require thought around placement and safety, but can add an opulence and charm to your barn that far offsets the initial costs and upkeep.
+Chandeliers do take extra time to clean and require thought around placement and fire safety, but can add opulence and charm to your barn that far offsets the initial costs and upkeep.

 Some Reasonably Priced Chandeliers for Barns and Equestrian Inspired Event Venues:

-First, the really elegant, then, some milder chandeliers more practical to barns that are stables first, event venues second.
+First, the really elegant, then, some milder chandeliers that are more practical to barns that are stables first, event venues second.

 Option 1: a 2ft x 2 ft Empress Crystal Chandelier and $90